giessmann1/x_scraper/README.md

 ```

 ## Notes
-- Be careful with the scraping of large amounts of data, as this can be very heavy on the Nitter service in use here.
+- Be careful with the scraping of large amounts of data, as this can be very heavy on the Nitter service in use.
 - Scraping may violate X's terms of service (which you technically do not agreed to).
+Check legislation in your country.

 ### Running headless on MacOS
 For me, the undetected chromedriver package did not work in headless-mode with newer version of Google Chrome.
 Consider downgrading to [version 112](https://google-chrome.en.uptodown.com/mac/download/99265871).